daviddarnes/david.darn.es/_posts/2016-02-18-using-the-github-com-interface.md

 Because I'm not working locally, I can't preview my changes and approve them before applying them to the live url (the live url being the very helpful one that GitHub gives you automatically: `username.github.io/your-repo-name/`).
 So, I removed the `master` branch entirely and just started committing straight to the live `gh-pages` branch.
 Needs must.

 Despite doing this, the process of making a change and then previewing it was taxing.
-I understand that **a lot** has to happen before my website updates: Jekyll builds, then flush the cache and push to their servers.
+I understand that **a lot** has to happen before my site updates: Jekyll builds, then flush the cache and push to their servers.
 This might have been more of an issue if I wasn't someone who enjoys front-end development; however, because I do, I don't need to check the result that often.
 I'm quite happy to write a ton of HTML and CSS, and then look at the outcome way further down the line.

 ## HTML, CSS & JS
 Writing front-end code in the GitHub.com interface is a pretty good experience for a web-based editor.
 It provides relevant syntax highlighting and it even automatically self closes HTML elements and CSS selectors.
 When I tested the code completion for this article, I was impressed to find that it'll quite happily help you finish your code even when switching between HTML and CSS in the same file.